-All Georgia WebMBA institutions offer accredited MBA programs.
+All WebMBA institutions offer accredited MBA programs.
 Our schools and programs are accredited regionally by the Southern Association of Colleges and Schools and professionally by AACSB International - The Association to Advance Collegiate Schools of Business, which accredits leading business schools and their programs.

 Please see the admissions page for current total tuition cost for both in-state and out-of-state residents, including international students.